Back to National Guide

 What's Included in the Price

-A standard gas fitting quote covers labour, pipe and fittings, flexible connectors, pressure testing to AS/NZS 5601 Gas Installations requirements, and a compliance certificate.
-LPG work includes regulator checks and bottle changeover assessment.
+A standard gas fitting quote covers labour, pipe and fittings (copper Type B for internal, PE for underground), flexible connectors, pressure testing to AS/NZS 5601.1:2022 Gas Installations requirements, and a compliance certificate.
+LPG work includes regulator inspection, bottle changeover assessment, and verification that the regulator matches the appliance requirements (LPG operates at 2.75 kPa versus 1.13 kPa for natural gas).
 Appliance connections include hookup, leak testing at all joints, and pressure verification.
 New line installations cover pipe routing, wall penetrations, and full system testing.
 Where plumbing connections are involved, work must also comply with AS/NZS 3500 Plumbing and Drainage.

 What Affects the Cost

-• Gas type: Natural gas and LPG have different fitting requirements, regulators, and pressure specifications.
-LPG work can be slightly more expensive due to additional safety requirements.
+• Gas type: Natural gas and LPG have different fitting requirements, regulators, orifices, and pressure specifications.
+LPG work involves additional safety requirements around regulator placement, ventilation, and bottle storage setbacks.

-• Scope: Connecting a cooktop to an existing gas point is simple.
-Running a new line from the meter to a distant part of the house costs considerably more.
+• Scope: Connecting a cooktop to an existing gas bayonet ($150–$400) is simple.
+Running a new line from the meter to an outdoor kitchen 15 metres away costs considerably more.

-• Access: Queenslander homes with open sub-floor space make pipe routing easy.
-Slab-on-ground homes require surface-mounted or in-wall routing.
+• Access and construction type: Queenslander homes with open sub-floor space (typically 1.5 metres or more clearance) make pipe routing straightforward.
+Slab-on-ground homes in newer suburbs require surface-mounted, in-wall, or ceiling-cavity routing, adding labour time.

-• Flexible connectors: Must be replaced when aged or during any gas work.
-Check dates stamped on existing connectors.
+• Flexible connectors: Must be replaced when aged or during any gas work (~$30–$60 each plus labour).
+Check date stamps on existing connectors.

-A straightforward cooktop connection to an existing gas bayonet point in a modern Slab-on-ground home sits toward $200.
-Running a new LPG gas line from a bulk tank to a rear outdoor kitchen in a Queenslander, with sub-floor routing, regulator replacement, and multiple connection points, pushes toward $3,600.
+A straightforward cooktop connection to an existing gas bayonet point in a modern slab-on-ground home in Springfield sits toward $200.
+Running a new LPG line from a bulk tank to a rear outdoor kitchen in a Queenslander in Ashgrove, with sub-floor routing, regulator replacement, and multiple connection points (cooktop, BBQ, and gas heater), pushes toward $3,600.
 Most Brisbane jobs land around $700 for a short new pipe run or appliance connection with connector replacement.

-Gas leaks require immediate attention.
-If you smell gas, call APA Group's gas emergency line (1800 GAS GAS / 1800 427 427) to isolate the supply before calling a gas fitter.
+Gas leaks require immediate action.
+If you smell gas, call APA Group's gas emergency line (1800 427 427) to isolate the supply before calling a gas fitter.
+For LPG, turn off the bottle valve if safe to do so, ventilate the area, and call your gas fitter.
 After-hours and emergency gas fitting work carries premium rates.
 For non-urgent work like connecting a new cooktop or adding a BBQ point, scheduling during business hours saves money.

 Brisbane-Specific Considerations

-Queenslander-style homes with elevated timber floors offer excellent sub-floor access for pipe routing, making gas line installation simpler and cheaper than in slab-on-ground homes.
+Queenslander construction advantage: Elevated Queenslander-style homes with open sub-floor space are significantly cheaper and less disruptive for gas line installations than slab-on-ground homes.
+Pipe runs can be routed underneath the house without cutting into walls or floors.
 Some older Queenslanders in suburbs like Red Hill and Ashgrove have original LPG setups with outdated regulators that should be inspected and potentially replaced during any gas work.

 Hiring a Licensed Gas Fitter in QLD